SandunK/SinSRL/README.md

 1. Host both services in "additional tool" folder in cloud environment
 2. Add sentences into the input files `test.en` and `test.si`
-3. Change the `serverAddress` in `config.properties` file according to the server IP
+3. Change the `serverAddress` in PipelineWrapper.java
 4. Run the Project